ga-chicago/wdi-10-quiz-2/TIPS.md

 ![browser debugger](https://i.imgur.com/C0F2tTB.png)

-## Use the Javascript Debugger in Node

-You can execute in node with `node debug test.js`

-- Type `c` to continue to next debugger statement
-- Type `quit` to quit
-- Type `repl` to examine variables

 ## Use Proper Indentation

 Always indent your code.
 If a chunk of code is being execute under a certain condition (if/else, loops, functions), that condition owns that chunk of code.
 Show ownership with indentation